dariushazimi/dariushazimi.github.io/AWS-Secuirty-Guidelines-Foundations-Benchmark.md

 5. Click on Security Credentials

-6. As an Administrator

- Click on Make Inactive for credentials that have not been used in 90 Days
+6. As an Administrator Click on Make Inactive for credentials that have not been used in 90 Days

->   7. As an IAM User
+7. As an IAM User

->    Click on Make Inactive or Delete for credentials which have not been used
->   in 90 Days
+Click on Make Inactive or Delete for credentials which have not been used in 90 Days

-**References:**

-1. CCE-78900-8

-2. CIS CSC v6.0 \#16.6

-**CIS Controls:**

 16.9 *Disable Dormant Accounts*